kktse/kktse.github.io/_posts/2019-11-27-science-of-motorsport-review.markdown

 # Perceptual Training
 A differentiating factor between experts and non-experts is their ability to process sports specific information.
-Unlike an aircraft pilot who relies on flight instruments, the racing driver must integrate perceptual information to plan and control the racing vehicle.
+Unlike an aircraft pilots who relies on flight instruments over their senses, the racing driver must integrate perceptual information to plan and control the racing vehicle.

 Improving the ability to perceive task-relevant information can be trained outside of the vehicle.
 Vestibular exercises are primarily used for concussion therapy.
 Can they be applied after periods of increased physiological demand to improve balance and coordination?
-Racing simulators can be used to emulate the visual and audio stimuli of high-speed vehicle maneuvering, and can be integrated into a training routine to emulate the conditions in a race car.
+Racing simulators can be used to emulate the visual and audio stimuli of high-speed vehicle maneuvering.
+The availability of high quality simulation programs means they can be integrated into a task-specific training program.

 # Optimal Control
 With the rise of autonomous vehicles, can the same technology be used to bring